 |4 bedroom detached house||$6,700 to £8,300||7 to 14 days|

-A bungalow does not need full scaffolding for access to the walls.
-However, depending on his or her physique, the professional may need to have a platform made from scaffold boards resting on two or three concrete blocks placed at intervals along the boards.
-All buildings with more than one storey will need scaffolding to provide a safe working platform.
-In the table above, scaffolding costs are not included for the bungalow but are included for the houses.
+A bungalow doesn’t need full scaffolding for access to the walls.
+However, the professional may need a platform to reach the upper parts of the wall.
+Usually, they’ll use scaffold boards resting on two or three concrete blocks.
+However, all buildings with two storeys need scaffolding for a safe working platform.
+In the table above, scaffolding costs aren’t included for the bungalow but are for the houses.

 - Removal of existing render.

 Prices don’t include applying exterior paint or any other exterior textured finish.

 What is the difference between plaster and render?